-While Neem Oil doesn’t prevent everything, it sure does a good job preventing a lot.
+While Neem Oil doesn’t prevent everything, it sure does a good job of preventing a lot.

 Neem Oil is safe to use on roses and other flowers, houseplants, fruits, vegetables, ornamental trees, and shrubs.
 If you’re ever concerned about how your plant may react to any spray, just use it on a small section and wait 24 hours to see how the plant reacts before using it for the whole plant.

 Neem Oil for organic gardening and pest control is best applied as a diluted spray.
 You can purchase a spray that’s already diluted and ready to go, or you can purchase a Neem Oil Concentrate that will need to be added to water and then applied.
 If you have a large garden, the concentrate may be more economical for you.
 I typically use an already diluted spray.
 I use Natria Neem Oil, but there are other Neem Oil providers available.